SharpConsoleUI Rendering Pipeline

 Window Content rendering, DOM rebuilding Window.cs

-CharacterBuffer Window-level buffer, ANSI serialization Layout/CharacterBuffer.cs
+CharacterBuffer Window-level cell buffer, DOM paint target Layout/CharacterBuffer.cs

-ConsoleBuffer Screen-level buffer, diff-based rendering Drivers/ConsoleBuffer.cs
+ConsoleBuffer Screen-level buffer, direct cell copy, diff-based rendering Drivers/ConsoleBuffer.cs

 NetConsoleDriver Console abstraction, I/O handling Drivers/NetConsoleDriver.cs